fbrzostowski/xlauncher/README.md

-xlauncher is repo for xlauncher (terminal games launcher).
-From this repo u can install games packages that help u install game to your distro and add it to xlauncher.
-Or packages (game installes) are under gpl 3.0 software licence.
+it is official xlauncher repository where u can install xlauncher (terminal games launcher).
+Works under gnome terminal so u can use it under gnome or cinnamon.
+Project is under gpl 3.0 licence.
 Free as in freedom.